AdaCore/spark2014/lrm/source/subprograms.rst

 An *entire object* is an object which is not a subcomponent of a larger containing object.
-More specifically, an *entire object* is an object declared by an object_declaration (as opposed to, for example, the result object of a function call) or a formal parameter of a subprogram.
+More specifically, an *entire object* is an object declared by an object_declaration (as opposed to, for example, a slice or the result object of a function call) or a formal parameter of a subprogram.
 An *entire variable* is an an entire object which is a variable.

 .. centered:: **Static Semantics**